Top Small Business Grants in Indiana

 A small business grant typically comes with terms and conditions, and you may be responsible for paying back the grant if you violate those terms.
 In general, small and midsized business owners are not required to pay back an SMB grant absent any violations.

-You typically have to sign a funding agreement to accept a small business grant.
+You generally have to sign a funding agreement to accept a small business grant.
 As mentioned above, the grant may come with certain conditions.
 Using the grant for an illegitimate purpose may violate the agreement and require business owners to pay back the grant.

 Small business grants may require you to spend the money by a certain date.
 You may also have to provide proof of payment and a written statement detailing how you’ve spent the grant.